-IN THIS LESSON you will learn English vocabulary for How to use 'can' and 'could' and other modal verbs.
+Today's LESSON 11 is about how to use 'can' and 'could' and other modal verbs.

-We will explain step-by-step How to use verbs for possiblity, certainty, probability, ability, etc.
+We will explain how to use verbs for possiblity, certainty, probability, ability, etc.

-After we will explain how to speak better English language for asking permission.
+After we will explain how to ask permission.

 Finally students will practice with communication activities, quizzes and games.